Abdul-AA/Drug-Sentiment-Analysis/README.md

 ## Project Overview

 The goal is to explore the sentiments and topics discussed in birth control drug reviews.
 Initially, the plan was to scrape data directly from Drugs.com.
-However, a pre-scraped dataset from UCI ML ([Drug Review Dataset](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com)) spanning 2008-2017 was found, which was sufficient for exploratory analysis and proof of concept.
+However, a pre-scraped dataset containining 15,349 birth control drug reviews was found on UCI ML ([Drug Review Dataset](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com)) spanning 2008-2017, which was sufficient for exploratory analysis and proof of concept.
 The dataset also contains user ratings ranging from 1 to 10 and was collected between 2008 and 2017.

 To achieve the overarching goal, several techniques were employed: